Who We Are

 • Building the capacity of our national network to end diaper need, period poverty, and lack of access to material basic necessities in the U.S.

-• supporting the development and expansion of community-based basic needs banks throughout the country.
+• Supporting the development and expansion of community-based basic needs banks throughout the country.

 • Sustaining NDBN’s organizational strength, strong reputation and financial health in order to end diaper need, period poverty, and the lack of access to other material basic necessities in the U.S.